hervenivon/awesome-discoveries/README.md

 #### Setting an artificial intelligence project

-Creating an enterprise grade machine learning project is complicated, a lot of steps are necessary.
+Executing an enterprise grade machine learning project is complicated, a lot of steps are necessary in a highly uncertain context.
 As of today, you have a lot of choices to set your projects right.
 Depending on your team size, you might even willing to reinvent the wheel suffering from the ["Not Invented Here"](https://en.wikipedia.org/wiki/Not_invented_here) syndrome.
 The good news is there is a lot to learn from the already maturing industry.
 Here are some source to read before jumping straight ahead!

 * [How to build a machine learning team when you are not google or facebook](https://www.wandb.com/blog/how-to-build-a-machine-learning-team-when-you-are-not-google-or-facebook) - Pragmatism has always been at the heart of our strategy regarding our machine learning projects.
 This article formalize best practice that a good manager will discover himself executing a machine learning project.
 One thing for sure, as of today, "it’s more efficient to teach a engineers machine learning than to teach machine learning practitioners how to be good engineers."
 And, with the right project and the rock solid computer scientist you can kick-start a machine learning in a small team.
 * Productionizing an artificial intelligence project, tracking its progress or solely being able to reproduce an experiment is a challenge.
 A traditional system is seen as deterministic, for a particular version of your code, you have specific behavior.
 You can upgrade your software or dependencies to a particular version to benefit some improvements or you can roll-back to a previous version of it if you face some unexpected issues.
 Infrastructure as code paradigm enables the same features for the underlying elements supporting your project.
 For years now, continuous delivery is a well-known concept, often applied in production.
 When it comes to artificial intelligence projects it is steadily way more tricky: how do you manage that so-called black box?
 The good news is that the black box can also be versioned.
 You can version an artificial intelligence project on [different axes](https://emilygorcenski.com/post/data-versioning): code, model, data schema, data values, and data annotations.
 There is not only one approach, and it can become highly complex.
 It depends on your project ambition, data variation, number of people involved, go-live frequencies, etc. You must find the most appropriate way for each project.
 In my experience, versioning models, associated code and data annotations have proven to be the bare minimum - and even it wasn't always sufficient to reproduce a particular experiment.
 Some tools or services might assist you in this mission: